Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 #info-box(title: "Guide Roadmap")[
   This chapter introduces the *intuition* and *basic architecture* of path sensitivity using a simple example.

-  For the rigorous mathematical formalization (Trace Partitioning, Reduced Products) and advanced techniques (Relational Domains), see *Part II: Deep Dive*, specifically @ch-domain-combinations.
+  For the rigorous mathematical formalization (Trace Partitioning, Reduced Products) and advanced techniques (Relational Domains), see @part-ii, specifically @ch-domain-combinations.
 ]

 == The Core Idea